moosetechnology/moosetechnology.github.io/moose-wiki/Users/gitproject-health/getting-started-with-gitproject-health.md

 ]
 ```

 > This will only import the first 20 merge requests for each project.
-However, one can also use the method `` to import all merge request since a specific date
+However, one can also use the method `importMergeRequests:since:until:` to import all merge request since a specific date

 Then, you can import more data for each MergeRequest